mykin-ai/expo-audio-stream/README.md

 - `subscribeToSoundChunkPlayed(onSoundChunkPlayed: (event: SoundChunkPlayedEventPayload) => Promise<void>)`: Subscribes to events emitted when a sound chunk has finished playing.
 The callback receives a payload indicating if this was the final chunk.
 Returns a subscription that should be cleaned up when no longer needed.

+- `subscribe<T>(eventName: string, onEvent: (event: T | undefined) => Promise<void>)`: Generic subscription method for any event emitted by the module.
+Available events include:
+  - `AudioData`: Emitted when new audio data is available during recording
+  - `SoundChunkPlayed`: Emitted when a sound chunk finishes playing
+  - `SoundStarted`: Emitted when sound playback begins

+Note: When playing audio, you can use the special turnId `"supspend-sound-events"` to suppress sound events for that particular playback.
+This is useful when you want to play audio without triggering the sound events.

 All methods are static and most return Promises that resolve when the operation is complete.
 Error handling is built into each method, with descriptive error messages if operations fail.

 ## Swift Implementation 🍎